tronprotocol/documentation-en/docs/mechanism-algorithm/resource.md

 Such as if the number of bytes of a transaction is 200, so this transaction consumes 200 Bandwidth Points.

 !!! note
-    Due to the change of the total amount of the frozen TRX in the network and the self-frozen TRX amount, the Bandwidth Points an account possesses is not fixed.
+    Due to the change of the total amount of the staked TRX in the network and the self-staked TRX amount, the Bandwidth Points an account possesses is not fixed.

 ### 1. How to Get Bandwidth Points

-1. By Freezing TRX to get Bandwidth Points, Bandwidth Points = the amount of TRX self-frozen / the total amount of TRX frozen for Bandwidth Points in the network * 43_200_000_000
+1. By staking TRX to get Bandwidth Points, Bandwidth Points = the amount of TRX self-staked / the total amount of TRX staked for Bandwidth Points in the network * 43_200_000_000
 2. Every account has a fixed amount of free Bandwidth Points(5000) every day

 ### 2. Bandwidth Points Consumption